 Learn How To Negotiate The Best Exit Package Possible

 Based on my firsthand strategies of negotiating an exit package in 2012, I wrote a book on how to do so called, How To Engineer Your Layoff: Make A Small Fortune By Saying Goodbye.
+The book has since been revised six times for 2024 and beyond.

 How To Engineer Your Layoff is the only book of its kind that: